Methods of How to Set Bitcoin Stop Losses in Bitcoin Trading

 1. Percentage of BTCUSD Trading equity balance

 This method is based on the percentage of the account balance that the trader is willing to risk on any one single BTC USD Crypto trade.
-If a trader is willing to risk 2% of their account balance - then the trader determines how far he will set the stoploss order level based on the trade size that he has bought or sold.
+If a trader is willing to risk 2% of their account balance - then the trader determines how far he will set the stoploss order level based on the trade size which he has bought or sold.

 Example: